chevdor/ruled_labels/README.md

 In some case, you may want to enforce that some rules are applied before or after others.
 By default, rules have a priority of `100`.
 Any rule with a lower priority will be applied before those with higher prio.

+## Vscode yaml

+Add to the yaml pluggin config:

+        "yaml.customTags": [
+            "!none_of sequence",
+            "!one_of sequence",
+            "!some_of sequence",
+            "!all_of sequence",
+        ]